-The centrally funded and managed Traineeship Programme consists of work experience and English, Maths, ESOL or Digital Skills, along with job preparation such as CV-writing tips and advice on how to prepare for an interview.
+The centrally funded and managed Traineeship Programme consists of a work experience placement and English, Maths, ESOL or Digital Skills, along with job preparation such as CV-writing tips and advice on how to prepare for an interview.

 Research published in June 2019 by the Department for Education showed that Traineeships are having a positive impact on learners.
 The Traineeships Impact Evaluation found that participating in a Traineeship increased the probability of a learner being on an Apprenticeship, in further learning or in another job within 12 months of starting a Traineeship.